DataDog/integrations-core/ecs_fargate/README.md

 | `ecs:DescribeContainerInstances` | Describe instances to add metrics on resources and tasks running. |

 #### Run the Task as a Replica Service
 The only option in ECS Fargate is to run the task as a [Replica Service][11].
-The Datadog Agent runs as a sidecar in each Fargate task.
+The Datadog Agent runs in the same task definition as your application and integration containers.

 ##### AWS CLI
 Run the following commands using the [AWS CLI tools][3].